Before the Dawn (Wade book): Reception

 Before the Dawn received generally favourable reviews.
 E. O. Wilson, often known as the "father of sociobiology", proclaimed that it was "[b]y far the best book I have ever read on humanity's deep history."

 James Watson, co-discoverer of the DNA double helix and Nobel Prize winner, commended the book for providing a "masterful overview on how changes in our respective DNA lineages let us begin to understand how human beings have evolved from ancestral hunter-gatherer forebears into effective members of today's advanced human societies."

 Lionel Tiger, Professor of Anthropology at Rutgers University, stated that "Wade has delivered an impeccable, fearless, responsible and absorbing account" and that the book is "[b]ound to be the gold standard in the field for a very long time."
-Similarly, The Washington Post columnist Richard Cohen declared that Wade "is a robust and refreshing critic of scientific political correctness."
+Craig Stanford, Professor of Biological Sciences and Anthropology at the University of Southern California, gave the book a generally positive review in American Scientist, but offered critique by suggesting that "[i]f there is a flaw in this tightly written, insightful book, it is that Wade provides perhaps too many of the stock examples of human evolution.
+In my view, he spends too much time and space attempting to convince the reader that we did indeed evolve from apes (duh!) and that our own social behavior and cognition have roots in the deep human past."

+On the other hand, the biological anthropologists Kenneth M. Weiss and Anne V. Buchanan, writing in the journal Nature (of which Wade was formerly deputy editor) gave the book a highly critical review, arguing that Wade commits "various well-known errors, such as equating correlation with causation and extrapolating from individual traits to group characteristics."
+In addition, they criticize the social and political implications Wade draws from this foundation:

+Peter Dizikes of The New York Times gave a mostly positive review, calling it a "timely and informative survey."
+However, he criticised Wade's claim that "the development of lactose tolerance shows broadly that 'genes respond to cultural changes'", and posited the alternative view that it is "a case of genes responding to an environmental change produced by society – the abundance of milk-producing cattle – and not to any abstract cultural practice."
+Dizikes also took issue with Wade's use of the word "race", saying that the "judgment that these regional genetic tendencies constitute 'races' has no deep scientific rationale, either.
+Such labels are generalizations situated atop a complicated intermingling of populations."
+The Washington Post columnist Richard Cohen declared that Wade "is a robust and refreshing critic of scientific political correctness."

-Another positive review came from John Derbyshire, a former columnist for the National Review, who declared that:
+Another positive review came from far-right political commentator John Derbyshire, who declared in the National Review that: